Dans1997/Unity-Gazeus-Match-3-Challenge/README.md

 In practice, this may result in the best-looking and least-buggy game being favored, even if another developer has superior architecture or scalability in their code.
 Selection might gravitate toward a submission that looks like a Gazeus-style game, consciously or not.
-Overall, I see this challenge as an opportunity to balance **technical excellence** with **visual polish**, while being mindful of time allocation.

 #### **First Impressions Of The Code**
 The project follows a lightweight MVC-ish separation: